ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 an instance of Mechanical in Python.

 ..
-   This toctreemust be a top-level index to get it to show up in pydata_sphinx_theme.
+   This toctree must be a top-level index to get it to show up in pydata_sphinx_theme.

 .. toctree::